How Much Does It Cost to Build a Mobile App? (You’ll be surprised!)

 And finally, OSX Daily reports development costs for a simple iPad app to be in a region of $3,000 – 8,000.
 A more complex app (typically developed by brands) can cost anything between $50,000 – $150,000.

-As you can see, it really depends on who you ask, but all in all, the above examples indicate that if you’re looking to develop a mobile app for your business, you typically have to be prepared to spend some serious cash on development.
+As you can see, it really depends on who you ask.
+But all in all, the above examples indicate that if you’re looking to develop a mobile app for your business, you typically have to be prepared to spend some serious cash on development.

 Understanding this, many mobile app development companies built cost calculators that could help you assess how much it would cost to develop your app.

-Here are a couple of them you can check out to get a feel for your unique project’s pricing.
 These will obviously be estimates and won’t account for a given developer’s specific method for charging, but they will give you a good ballpark range of what to expect.

 BuildFire’s Mobile App Building Calculator

 We created a calculator to show you how much traditional mobile app development companies might charge to build your app:

 A very thorough app that allows you to provide a host of details for a more accurate estimate.

 So you’ve gotten some concrete numbers as to what your app will cost.